Build Background Knowledge

 I absolutely love Fall!
 Enjoy pumpkin patches with your family and then cozy up at home with some nice fall books!

 Interested in learning more about me?
-Join my community at http://facebook.com/groups/cristinasvirs
+Join my community so we can get to know each other better!

 I’d love to stay in touch!
-Be sure to sign-up for my monthly newsletter here.
+Be sure to like my page for more tips.

 That’s the Reading Scoop,